IMSY-DKFZ/xilens/docs/developer_guidelines.md

 ## Tests
 As mentioned before, your code should ideally be tested thoroughly.
 For this we use `GoogleTests`.
 You can find examples of it in the already created unittests in our repository.
-To run all tests you can run ``make test`` from the build directory after correctly configuring it.
+To run all tests you can run ``ctest -L XilensTests`` from the build directory after correctly configuring it.

 ## Documentation
 Ideally all your code should be documented, the markup used for the documentation is [Doxygen-style](https://www